MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_squid_flee.md

 `minecraft:behavior.squid_flee` allows an entity to swim away when attacked.

 > [!NOTE]
-> This behavior can only be used by `squid` entity types.
+> This behavior can only be used by `squid` entity type.

 ## Example